danrlu/nextflow_cheatsheet/README.md

 # Tips to get started with Nextflow scripting
 **(Error reports and suggestions welcome!)**

 Nextflow can do SO much.
-Here only covers the very basics of the scripting, but not configuration which would be very user-specific.
+Here only covers the very basics of the scripting, but not configuration which would be more user-specific.

 ### Places to search for answers:
 - [Nextflow patterns, official](https://nextflow-io.github.io/patterns/index.html)